spice67/carmen/ME.AccntRedis/README.md

 ## Introduction

+This solution is a variation of the monolith MVC application as shown [here](https://github.com/spice67/ventura/tree/master/ME.Account.Web).

-This solution built on the MVC concept and uses the VS template (web-api) for that.
+This solution is instead built on AspNet.Core Web API app.
+For further reading on the topic, please refer <a href="https://docs.microsoft.com/sv-se/aspnet/core/web-api/?view=aspnetcore-3.1">here</a>.

-To enhance layering, the core business and data contracts where patterns such as repository pattern and implementation is put in a virtual catalog within the project named 'core'.
+To enhance layering as the previous solution, the core business and data contracts where patterns such as repository pattern and implementation is put in a virtual catalog within the project named 'core'.
 This could have been placed in an external lib but for simplicity, it is done within the same project.

-For IoC, unity is used. <a href="https://github.com/unitycontainer/unity" target="_blank">Please refer to this link if interested</a>.
+For IoC, unity is still used. <a href="https://github.com/unitycontainer/unity" target="_blank">Please refer to this link if interested</a>.

-In this exercise, instead of using a concrete data store (i.e. postreg sql, ms sql or other rdms dbs), this solution uses only an in-memory hash table in .net framework which then implements the repository pattern.
+In the previous exercise (see link above), an in-memory data store is used.
+To maintain the architecture, the data store is changed to a more distributed in-memory data store in the form of redis cache.
+This is also to show maintainable code and structure with a little effort to change to another data repository.
+More on redis cache can be found [here](https://redis.io/).

+Furthermore, this solution has a slight separation of concern for the front-end and the back-end.
+See the architectural overview below.

-When it comes to the cross-cutting or non-functional layer, it is a topic in it's own so is not taken into account within this exercise although the boiler plate from MVC VS is already there.
+When it comes to the cross-cutting or non-functional layer, it is a topic in it's own so is not taken into account within this exercise although the boiler plate on AspNet.core (web api app) could still be seen.

 ## Pre-requisites
-To fully understand the concept of the architectural structure below and the codes itself, at least a knowledge of what model-view-controller (MVC) in .net means.
+To fully understand the concept of the architectural structure below and the codes itself, at least a knowledge of web api app in aspnet.core is expected.

-For further reading on the topic, please refer <a href="https://docs.microsoft.com/sv-se/aspnet/core/mvc/overview?view=aspnetcore-3.1">here</a>

 ## Architectural overview